karls/uom-wifi-activator/README.md

 	# vim 10-uom-wifi.sh
 ```

-Change the path in `$ACTIVATION_SCRIPT` to point to the main.py in your filesystem.
+Change the path in `$ACTIVATION_SCRIPT` to point to the activate.sh in your filesystem.
 Once you're done, save and exit.
 Then

 ```